 Understanding Advertising on Social Media

-Here’s some of the advice that Neil Patel gives for marketing and advertising on social:
+Here’s a closer look at some of the key advice Neil Patel offers for marketing and advertising on social media:

 1. Create Relationships and Community on Social Media